eclipse/xtext-web/README.md

 # Web Editor Support For The Xtext Framework

+## Notice

+The content of this repository (`xtext-xtend`) has been moved to the [Xtext Monorepo](https://github.com/eclipse/xtext/).
+Please refer to that repository to find the code, create issues or file pull requests.

+## About

 This repository contains the [web editor support for Xtext](https://www.eclipse.org/Xtext/documentation/330_web_support.html).

 ## How To Build